nbos/cont-arith-code/README.md

-An arithmetic codec for data modeled by discrete and/or continuous probability distributions.
-Given data and a probabilistic model for that data, this algorithm will produce a nearly optimal binary serialization of the data and decode that serialization back into the original data.
-An abstract interface is provided with implementation for Categorical and Gaussian distributions.

-The code has not been tested/optimized for speed.

 [Blogpost](https://nbos.ca/gauss.html) (motivation, design, results)

+Given data and a probabilistic model for that data, this algorithm produces a close to optimal binary serialization of the data and decodes that serialization back into the original data.
+An abstract interface is defined with implementations for Categorical and Gaussian distributions.

+The code was not tested for speed whatsoever, although the algorithm and data structures should be asymptotically optimal.

 [Documentation](https://nbos.ca/doc/cont_arith_code/)